TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ### Destination

-Select your desired location by clicking on the Folder Icon.
+Users can select their desired location by clicking on the Folder Icon.
 Upon right-clicking folder icon, **Marker Data** will show the `Full Path` associated with said folder.

 ### Folder Format